ibm-cloud-docs/vpc/iam.md

 Policies enable access to be granted at different levels, for example:

 * Access to all VPC infrastructure resources in your account
+* Access to resources tagged with a specific access management tag
 * Access to resources in a specific resource group
 * Access to a specific resource